Illinois Compiled Statutes

 (1) No continuing education course shall be required

-to be taught in increments longer than 2 hours in duration; however, for each 2 hours of course time in each course, there shall be a minimum of 100 minutes of instruction.
+to be taught in increments longer than 2 hours in duration; however, for each one hour of course time in each course, there shall be a minimum of 50 minutes of instruction.

 (2) All core curriculum courses shall be provided